heimskr/why/ISA.md

 The `SYSTEM` interrupt is a software-triggered interrupt handled by the operating system.
 It can be called from any ring and causes a switch to kernel mode.

 ## <a name="int-timer"></a>2: `TIMER`
 The `TIMER` interrupt is a hardware-triggered interrupt caused when the hardware timer expires.
 Usable by ring zero only.
 This is to prevent unprivileged code from interfering with schedulers; operating systems can implement their own mechanisms to expose timer functionality to lower-privileged code.
-This interrupt causes a switch to kernel mode and sets `$e2` to the number of milliseconds the timer waited for.
+This interrupt causes a switch to kernel mode.

 ## <a name="int-protec"></a>3: `PROTEC`
 The `PROTEC` interrupt is a hardware-triggered interrupt caused when a called instruction attempts to do something not possible within the current <a href="#rings">ring</a>.
 This causes a switch to kernel mode.